pkgw/pwkit/docs/source/foundations/io.rst

 .. method:: Path.resolve()

-   Make this path absolute, resolving all symlinks and normalizing.
+   Make this path absolute, resolving all symlinks and normalizing away ``".."`` and ``"."`` components.
+The path must exist for this function to work.

-.. method:: Path.rglob(pattern)

-   Recursively yield all files and directories matching the shell glob pattern *pattern* below this path.

 .. method:: Path.with_name(name)